 Tuolumne County General Plan

-The Community Resource Agency's Planning Division administers a variety of plans related to growth, development, and maintenance of the unique features that make Tuolumne County different and special.
+The Community Development Department administers a variety of plans related to growth, development, and maintenance of the unique features that make Tuolumne County different and special.

 First and foremost, the Tuolumne County General Plan functions as the constitution for growth and development in the unincorporated areas of the county.
 As only the county-seat, Sonora, is incorporated, the general plan applies in some fashion to the remainder of the county, particularly the growth and development of privately-owned properties.

 The county’s land development regulations, such as the zoning ordinance, land divisions ordinance, fire safety standards, water and sewers, and road standards, and all land development projects must be consistent with the general plan.
-The Planning Division of the Community Resources Agency assists the Board of Supervisors in defining the goals and policies and implementing the programs within the general plan.
+The Community Development Department assists the Board of Supervisors in defining the goals and policies and implementing the programs within the general plan.

 There are two principle parts to the general plan: the policy documents; and the land use diagrams.